 Eden Hazard: The little magician who deserved so much more

-As Eden Hazard prepares for his final game in the blue of Chelsea Pete Sharland pays tribute to the brilliant Belgian who was let down by the club he chose to sign for.
+After Eden Hazard completed what will almost certainly be his final game in the blue of Chelsea Pete Sharland pays tribute to the brilliant Belgian who was let down by the club he chose to sign for.

 You would like to think it didn’t all come down to one game.

-Barring a sensational, and quite frankly highly unlikely, turn of events, Wednesday’s all-London final in Baku will be the final Chelsea match for their best player, Eden Hazard, someone who can genuinely stake a claim to being one of the best players in Chelsea's history.
+Barring a sensational, and quite frankly highly unlikely, turn of events, Wednesday’s all-London final in Baku, won comprehensively by Chelsea, will be the final match for their best player, Eden Hazard, someone who can genuinely stake a claim to being one of the best players in the club's history.

 Ten days prior to the Europa League final, on May 19th, Chelsea’s social media channels were awash with throwbacks and memories from 2012, but the focus wasn’t the little winger.